tarujg/domain-adaptation-papers/reviews/cycle-gans.md

-# Unpaired Image-to-Image Translation with CycleGAN
+# Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks

 Jun-Yan Zhu and Taesung Park, Phillip Isola and Alexei A. Efros, ICCV ‘2017